Apply Smarter to Veterinary School

 NOW CONSIDER RECENTLY REPORTED STUDENT DEBT BALANCES FOR VETERINARIANS…

-That’s 71% more than what most applicants say they are willing to pay and nearly 30% of the average gross monthly income for 2019 veterinary graduates.
+That’s 79% more than what most applicants say they are willing to pay and nearly 21% of the average gross monthly income for 2023 veterinary graduates.
 Remember, you need to keep in mind that you will have to pay taxes and other living expenses beyond your student loan payment after you graduate.

-Nationally, the Bureau of Labor and Statistics shows that single person households for those ranging in age from 25-34, spend roughly 70% of their household expenses on Housing, Food, Transportation, and Healthcare.
+Nationally, the Bureau of Labor and Statistics shows that single person households for those ranging in age from 25-34, spend roughly 80% of their household expenses on Housing, Food, Transportation, and Healthcare.
 That does not leave a lot of room for loan repayment, let alone important things like emergency savings and retirement planning.
 Not to mention clothing, entertainment, and other general living expenses.
 This is why most veterinary school graduates need to utilize Income-Driven Repayment — an alternative repayment method that ties your repayment to a percentage of your income — to manage their veterinary school loans while balancing their budgets.

 Do your future budget a favor; prioritize schools where you can apply for discounted tuition, such as the school(s) that have contracts for you to attend at the state resident rate.
-Fortunately, the application statistics show that your best chance of getting into a veterinary school is at your state of residence school.
+Fortunately, the acceptance statistics show that your best chance of getting into a veterinary school is at your state of residence school.

 Some schools allow you to switch state residency status after your first year so you can obtain discounted tuition starting in year two of veterinary school: North Carolina State, Ohio State, Missouri, UC-Davis, and Washington State universities.
 This can save you hundreds of thousands of dollars in tuition, living expenses, and interest.